 • listen to my introduction about попередні уроки історії;

-• listen the 4th part of the Ukrainian History Course;
+• listen to the 4th part of the Ukrainian History Course;

 • relisten by smaller parts with my explanations and comprehension questions